OHDSI/Achilles/README-developers.md

 * **inst/csv/heel/heel_rules_all.csv**: This file details all of the Heel data quality rules.
 These rules can be executed either in parallel or in serial.

   + RULE_ID field
-    - The identifier for the Heel rule
+    - The identifier for the Heel rule; this is used to identify the SQL files for parallel heel_results and serial results_derived.
+For serial Heel analyses, the RULE_ID is the ordinal value for serial processing.

   + RULE_NAME field
     - The name of the Heel rule

   + EXECUTION_TYPE field
     - If the data quality query can be run in parallel, then "parallel."
 If it is dependent upon the results_derived or heel_results tables existing, then "serial."

+  + DESTINATION_TABLE field
+    - Where will the Heel rule write results to: achilles_heel_results, achilles_results_derived, or both?

   + RULE_TYPE field
     - The category of the rule; does it check data quality, some kind of error, or conformance to the CDM schema?